twpayne/chezmoi/docs/REFERENCE.md

 `promptString` takes a single argument is a string prompted to the user, and the return value is the user's response to that prompt.
-It is only available when generating the initial conifig file.
+It is only available when generating the initial config file.

 #### `promptString` examples